EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 CAUTION: Make sure that this parameter is set to ON if you are configuring any SQL injection transformations.
 If it is set to OFF, no SQL injection transformations are performed regardless of any other settings.
 Possible values: ON, OFF

-<b>SQLInjectionOnlyCheckFieldsWithSQLChars</b>
-Check only form fields that contain SQL special strings (characters) for injected SQL code.
-Most SQL servers require a special string to activate an SQL request, so SQL code without a special string is harmless to most SQL servers.
-Possible values: ON, OFF

 <b>SQLInjectionType</b>
 Available SQL injection types.
 -SQLSplChar              : Checks for SQL Special Chars